Omar-ABDELKEFI/TalentLens/README.md

 - [antd] - one of best React UI library
 - [redux-thunk] - Redux Thunk middleware allows you to write action creators that return a function instead of an action
 - [typescripte] - TypeScript is an open-source language which builds on JavaScript, one of the world’s most used tools, by adding static type definitions.
-- [phpadmin] - intended to handle the administration of MySQL
+- [phpMyAdmin] - intended to handle the administration of MySQL
 - [docker] - is an open platform for developing, shipping, and running applications

 ## Credits